robbgatica/memorize-ai/README.md

 # Memory Forensics MCP Server

-AI-powered memory analysis using Volatility 3 and the Model Context Protocol (MCP).
+AI-powered memory analysis using Volatility 3 and the MCP.

 ## Features